SforAiDl/genrl/docs/source/usage/tutorials/bandit/adding_data_bandit.rst

         def _get_context(self) -> torch.Tensor:

 We will need to implement ``__init__``, ``reset``, ``_compute_reward`` and ``_get_context`` to make the class functional.

 For dataset based bandits, we can generally load the data into memory during initialisation.
-This can be in some tabular form (``numpy.array``, ``torch.Tensor`` or ``pandas.DataFrame``).
+This can be in some tabular form (``numpy.array``, ``torch.Tensor`` or ``pandas.DataFrame``) and maintaining an index.
 When reset, the bandit would set its index to 0 and reshuffle the rows of the table.
-For stepping, the bandit can compute rewards from the current row of the table and then increment the index to move to the next row.
+For stepping, the bandit can compute rewards from the current row of the table as given by the index and then increment the index to move to the next row.

 Lets start with ``__init__``.
 Here we need to download the data if specified and load it into memory.
 Many utility functions are available